fieldtrip/website/tutorial/tms-eeg.md

     load data_tms_segmented.mat

-**You can skip the following block of code if you have downloaded data_tms_segmented in the previous step.** Else, you can read the artifact-free segments usin
+**You can skip the following block of code if you have downloaded data_tms_segmented in the previous step.** Else, you can read the artifact-free segments using

     cfg.channel     = {'all' '-5' '-mastoid L' '-mastoid R'};
     cfg.reref       = 'yes';